hamburger

 Write a Short Note on Laterite Soil

-Laterite soil is one of the most nutrient-rich soils available in the country.
-It is generally formed in wet tropical areas and contains high quantities of iron and iron oxide that give it a yellowish to rusty red color.
-It is used for growing various crops and as a building material due to its many properties.
+Laterite soil is generally formed in wet tropical areas and contains high quantities of iron and iron oxide that give it a yellowish to rusty red color.
+It is used for growing various crops and as a building material due to its many properties and texture.
 Lastly, some of the crops that can be grown on laterite soil include coffee, tea, rubber, and coconut.

 Related Questions: